itucsdb1601/itucsdb15/docs/developer/member3.rst

     return tweet.tweets_db_delete(app.config['dsn'],deleteTweet)

 • 	UPDATE METHODS:

-•tweets_db_update() -> This method is written for finding with username that is taken from user.
+•	tweets_db_update() -> This method is written for finding with username that is taken from user.
 All search operations are made with username.
 Actually, this method finds tweet_input that will be updated in the following method that will be explained in detail.
 This method returns tweet_update.html in order to complete update operation.

 •	tweets_db_update_apply() -> This method is written in order to make update operation.
 It takes config and username from user as parameters and executes “UPDATE TWEETS SET TWEET_INPUT = %s WHERE USER_LOGNAME = %s” ,new tweet input is taken from user by HTML code.
 Due to the fact that “cascade” is used on update operation, there is no need to make exception.